IN Adventure , Alps , Hiking , Hiking blog , Karavanke , Karawanks , mountaineering , mountains , Slovenia , Winter

 At the top of Mt.
 Kofce and looking at my next goal in the background, Mt.
 Veliki Vrh

 Knowing the descent would take a while and the sunset was just around the corner, I picked up my pace.
 By the time I reached the peak all the hikers from the Kofce Hut were gone and I found myself alone with a bunch of cunning Alpine choughs looking for food.
-With the sun slowly dipping behind hazy mountains, I immersed myself in the surrounding perfection: the long ridge of the Košuta Massif and the snow-capped peaks of the Karawanks stretching east and west as far as the eyes could reach.
+With the sun slowly dipping behind hazy mountains, I immersed myself in the surrounding perfection: the long ridge of the Košuta Massif and the snow-capped peaks of the Karavanke stretching east and west as far as the eyes could reach.

 Read also: